taitip-supha/Open-Domain-QA-DrQA/README.md

 ## Open-Domain-QA-DrQA
-I have tried to apply [DrQA](https://github.com/facebookresearch/DrQA) for thai language.
+I have tried to apply [DrQA](https://github.com/facebookresearch/DrQA) for Thai language.